Combative Sports Life

 By Robbert Wijtman

 Reinstated gender testing for WA began at the 2025 World Athletics Championship, held in Tokyo, Japan, on September 13 to 21.
-WA estimated that half of the finalists would not pass the polymerized test currently used by WA.
+WA estimated that half of the finalists would not pass the current polymerized test.
 Because of concerns about the athletes' unanimity, the actual numbers and the athletes' names were not released.
-The organization did say 95% of the entries turned the test before the championships.
-They added that 50 to 60 athletes with Differential Sexual Development (DSD) are currently competing.
+The organization did say 95% of the entries were turned in for the test before the championships.
+They added that 50 to 60 athletes with differential sexual development (DSD) are currently competing.

 In an article by Karleigh Webb, published by Out Sports on September 22, 2025, it is stated that it may not be that simple: